Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Analysis of WSP Solution Approaches

-Hence, the two key differences between PBT and PUI branching are: \begin{description} \item[Delayed vs.\ immediate user assignment:] PBT implements delayed assignment of users, branching on user-independent $M$ variables.
-In this sense, PBT is driven by the UI constraints.
-PUI branches on the $x$ variables, i.e.\ fixes the assignment of users while branching, achieving the FPT running time by merging equivalent branches.
-We argue that UI-constraints-driven approach would usually be more effective.
-Since there is an efficient procedure to find an authorised plan realising a pattern, there is no difference whether we find a valid pattern or a valid plan.
-However, as we will show in \ref{ap:estimated-PT}, a significant portion of patterns is authorised but usually only a few patterns are eligible; hence branching on $M$ variables is, on average, likely to produce smaller search trees.
+Another aspect in which PBT is different to PUI is that PBT implements delayed assignment of users, branching on user-independent $M$ variables.
+Conversely, PUI branches on the $x$ variables, i.e.\ fixes the assignment of users while branching, achieving the FPT running time by merging equivalent branches.
+We argue that delayed user assignment would usually be more effective.
+As we show in \appendixA, a significant portion of patterns are authorised but usually only a few patterns are eligible; hence branching on the $M$ variables is likely to produce smaller search trees.

-\item[Open vs.\ closed patterns:] PBT extends patterns step by step and, hence, allows a block of a pattern to be expanded (open patterns).
-PUI extends patterns user by user, with each user corresponding to a new pattern block.
-As the block cannot be expanded during the rest of the iterations, PUI searches in the space of closed patterns.
-While closed patterns support richer propagation, they also reduce the flexibility of search.
-Indeed, a single extension of a closed pattern inevitably fixes many more $M$ variables than that of an open pattern, reducing the ability of the algorithm to focus on the most constrained parts of the problem.
-In general, the smaller the decisions are, the more flexibility the search has in ordering them and, hence, prioritising the most important ones.
-Thus, we suggest that open patterns are preferable to closed patterns. \end{description}

-It should be noted that it is possible to implement an algorithm with closed patterns and delayed user assignment.
+It is possible to implement an algorithm with closed patterns and delayed user assignment.
 Our attempt to implement such a `closed-pattern-based PBT', however, resulted in an algorithm significantly slower than PBT (although faster than PUI).

 It is also possible to implement an open-pattern style search with immediate user assignment.
 Indeed, a general purpose PB solver is likely to exploit this strategy when solving UDPB formulation.
 However, assignment of some (but not all) $x_{su}$ for a $u \in U$ would mean that subsequent pruning of the branch does not guarantee that the corresponding open pattern is invalid; indeed, a different assignment of $x_{su}$, $s \in S$, may produce a valid plan.
 Hence, patterns could not be used to merge branches of the search, and the algorithm would not be FPT\@.
 For FPT algorithms with immediate user assignment, it is vital, like in PUI, to try all the authorised combinations of $x_{su}$ for a given $u \in U$ before proceeding to the next $u$; by following this strict sequence, the algorithm guarantees that it finds all the eligible patterns authorisable by processed users.
 For the same reason, PUI could not be implemented as a DFS algorithm.